 Berd spokes are made from an advanced polymer called ultra high molecular weight polyethylene (UHMWPE).
 UHMWPE has 12 times the strength-to-weight ratio of steel and floats on water.
-It also has a significantly improved fatigue life and is impervious to the elements.
-This is what makes Berd spokes the lightest, strongest, and most durable spoke ever invented.
+Berd spokes have an improved fatigue life over steel and are impervious to the elements.
+This is what makes Berd spokes the lightest, strongest, and most durable spokes ever invented.

 Berd spokes use 14 gauge threads to connect to standard nipples the same way metal spokes do.
 Opposite the threads is a loop, which is pulled through the hub hole and secured with a rod.
 Berd spokes feature a 1.8mm diameter in the mid-span and are 2.5 grams per spoke.